lizmat/App-Rak/README.md

 --file-separator-null
 ---------------------

 Flag.
-Indicate to separate filenames by null bytes rather than newlines if the `--files-with-matches` option is specified with a `True` value.
+Indicate to separate filenames by null bytes rather than newlines if the `--files-with-matches` or `--files-without-matches` option are specified with a `True` value.

 --files-from=filename
 ---------------------